Updated March 6, 2020

-Disneyland parades and fireworks are more popular than ever.
+Disneyland parades are more popular than ever.
 Grabbing a spot can sometimes be stressful.

-2. Watch the second parade if there is one available.
+2. For nighttime parades, watch the second parade if there is one available.
 I know it’s late, but if you take your long afternoon nap, hopefully kids will still be awake.
 1/4 of the people are there for the later parade.

 3. Set up in time for the parade with all the people who get there early and then rotate someone watching your blanket.
 My husband often takes the kids on a few rides while I stay at the blanket.
-He does the same when I took the kids to find food.
+He does the same when I take the kids to find food.
 I actually LOVE the chore of watching the blanket.
 It’s quiet and I have a moment to myself!